 On October 28, Leicester City made official the news of the death of its president and owner.
 Meet the man behind this club

-Vichai Srivaddhanaprabha was born into a family half Thai and half Chinese.
+Vichai Srivaddhanaprabha was born IGNORE INTO a family half Thai and half Chinese.
 He studied law in the city of Leicester and since 2010 was the owner and president of the team of this city, which belongs to the Premier League.
 This Sunday, October 28, the club made official the news of his death along with the other passengers of the helicopter that was transporting him to the King Power Stadium in the city of Leicester.

 The official statement says: "It is with the deepest regret and a collective broken heart that we confirm our chairman, Vichai Srivaddhanaprabha, was among those to have tragically lost their lives on Saturday evening when a helicopter carrying him and four other people crashed outside King Power Stadium.
 The primary thoughts of everyone at the club are with the Srivaddhanaprabha family and the families of all those on-board at this time of unspeakable loss."

 Then he is described as "a man of kindness, of generosity and a man whose life was defined by the love he devoted to his family and those he so successfully led."

 Without a doubt, this is a great loss for the English club.
 On Tuesday, October 30, the fans of the team and the people who wanted to share a message of condolences with the family of the businessman, approached the King Power Stadium to write a meaning message in a book that the club ordered.

 You can also read: What you did not know about the children of these soccer cracks